dscardoso/dscardoso.github.io/_pages/about.md

 :   _with Julien Daubanes, Saraly Andrade de Sá, Erik Katovich, and Pritam Saha_

-A global agricultural supply-demand-climate-trade model calibrated to Baseline :   _with Maros Ivanic and Noé Nava_
+A global agricultural supply-demand-climate-trade model calibrated to Baseline :   _with Manuel Jimenez, Maros Ivanic, and Noé Nava_

 Welfare Analysis in the SIMPLE Model
 :   _with Thomas Hertel_